 Grievance is defined at 2.11 and includes an enrollee's right to dispute an extension of time proposed by DVHA to make authorization decisions.
 A grievance may be expressed orally or in writing by the enrollee and/or their representative.
 A provider may serve as the enrollee's representative for the purpose of filing a grievance and assisting the enrollee with the proceedings of the grievance.
 Individuals may file a grievance through DVHA Customer Service or directly with any department.
-A beneficiary or his or her designated representative must file any grievance within 60 days of the pertinent issue in order for the grievance to be considered.
-(No later than January 1, 2018, DVHA must allow an enrollee to grieve at any time, that is eliminate the 60-day time limit.)
+A beneficiary or his or her designated representative can file a grievance at any time and the grievance must be considered.

-In handling grievances, DVHA must give any reasonable assistance to the enrollee in initiating and participating in the grievance, including completing forms, taking procedural steps related to the grievance, and providing auxiliary aids and services such as interpreter services and toll free numbers that have adequate TTY/TTD interpreter capability.
+In handling grievances, DVHA must give any reasonable assistance to the enrollee in initiating and participating in the grievance, including completing forms, taking procedural steps related to the grievance, and providing auxiliary aids and services such as interpreter services and toll-free numbers that have adequate TTY/TTD interpreter capability.
 DVHA must have a process to ensure that the individuals who make decisions on grievances are individuals who: